SamarKri/sales-predictions/README.md

 The Item_MR trend seems very fluctuating over the year in which store was established.
 The the list price of the product increase between 2000 & 2004 years, it falls sharply in 2008 maybe due to the financial crisis.
 Item_Outlet_Sales trend seems almost stable through these years but it falls very sharply in 1998, maybe some sales of certains products are out of stock or a particular store had an incident in this year.

+## Preprocessing for Machine Learning :
+Preventing data leakage

-Models Evaluation and Results :
+## Models Evaluation and Results :

-Linear Regression Model :
+### Linear Regression Model :
 - This model performs poorly on the training set and testing set regarding R2 metric, this is a case of high bias (underfit).
 - For RMSE metric, our model is incorrect by about 1,115 thousand dollars.
-Regression Tree Model :
+### Regression Tree Model :
 - This model performs perfect on the training data regarding R2 metric.
 - It performs poorly on the testing data, this is a case of high variance (overfitting).
 - For RMSE metric, our model is incorrect by about 1,5 thousand dollars it penalizes more larger errors than Linear model.
-Regression Tree Model Tuned :
+### Regression Tree Model Tuned :
 - The best hyperparameter is  for depth=5.
 - The R2 testing score become higher, it grows to 0.595 after tuning.
 - The training (0.604) and test (0.595) results have moved closer to each other.
 - The RMSE score is reduced, this model is incorrect by an average of 1,07 thousand dollars.
 By tunning the decision tree model we have reduced overfitting and RMSE metric

+## Recommendations for stakeholders
+Item_Outlet_Sales can be improved and must be studied according to certain criteria :
+- Increasing best sellers like seafood.
+- Focused on fruits and vegetables beneficial to health.
+- Decrease the amount of unhealthy items like baking Goods & soft Drinks.
+- Have always available items sold at various stores to prevent to avoid stock shortage especially in period of health crisis or eventual war.

+  ## Future Directions :
+  May be change model evaluation such as an improved Random Tree Model and have a better metric results.